MicrosoftDocs/biztalk-docs/biztalk/core/how-to-move-the-bam-primary-import-database1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Move the BAM Primary Import Database
+# Move the BAM Primary Import Database
 You can use this procedure to move the BAM Primary Import database to another server.

 ## Prerequisites